KhalilAbdulKarim/bookhub_app/README.md

 ## Testing

-To start testing, you can use the following commands:
+To start testing, you can use the following command:
-- `npm run dev`: This will run the app on port ```3002``` in development mode using Nodemon.
-It will keep watching any changes in your codebase.
-This will start the app at `localhost:3002`, and it will also watch your files for any changes.
+- `npm run dev`: This will start the app at `localhost:3002`, and it will also watch your files for any changes.
 If there is a change, it will auto-restart the server.

 Testing can include using Postman:
 - For example